MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/count-distinctif-aggfunction.md

 ---
 title: count_distinctif() (aggregation function) - Azure Data Explorer - (preview)
-description: Learn how to use the count_distinctif() function to count unique values of the scalar expression in records for which the predicate evaluates to true. ms.reviewer: alexans ms.topic: reference ms.date: 11/20/2022
+description: Learn how to use the count_distinctif() function to count unique values of a scalar expression in records for which the predicate evaluates to true. ms.reviewer: alexans ms.topic: reference ms.date: 11/20/2022